ananjiahhao/CorpusCustody/README.md

 - `non_commercial` is a finding for commercial only.
 Internal and redistribute are assumed non-commercial here, so it is not reported at all for internal and raises nothing for redistribute.
+- `no_derivatives` is a finding for commercial and redistribute, because both typically transform or repackage the data, and a note for internal.
+- `attribution` is never a blocking finding.
+It is always a note: attribution must be preserved.

+Issues are emitted in record order, then in the obligation order declared in `spdx.py` (`attribution`, `share_alike`, `non_commercial`, `no_derivatives`, `unknown`), so identical input yields byte-identical output.

+## Unknown provenance is a refusal, not a warning

+The single most consequential design choice is that an unresolvable license does not degrade to permissive and does not become a soft warning.
+It becomes a